Foreclosure Process and Laws in Kentucky

 Redemption Period After a Foreclosure Sale in Kentucky

-Getting Help from a Kentucky Foreclosure Lawyer
+Getting Help From a Kentucky Foreclosure Lawyer

 Foreclosure laws are complicated.
 Servicers and lenders sometimes make errors or forget steps.
 If you think your servicer or lender failed to complete a required step, made a mistake, or violated state or federal foreclosure laws, you might have a defense that could force a restart to the foreclosure or you might have leverage to work out an alternative.
-Consider talking to a local foreclosure attorney or legal aid office to learn about your rights.
-A lawyer can also tell you about different ways to avoid foreclosure.
-Likewise, a HUD-approved housing counselor can provide helpful information (at no cost) about various alternatives to foreclosure.

 FACING FORECLOSURE ?